dector/dead-art-space/src/notes/notes-app-devlog-0-getting-started.md

 title: Notes App | 0.
 Getting started
 createdAt: 29-09-19
 tags: devlog, notes app, android
+sequence: Notes App
 isDraft: true
 ---

-This blog-post series gonna highlight my process of building Android app in modern (2k19) technologies. **This notes are simple dev-log** and not describe (usually) best practices, but are the reflection on the process itself.
+This blog-post series gonna highlight my process of building Android app in modern-2k19/experimental technologies. **This notes are simple dev-log** and don't describe (usually) best practices, but are rather the reflection on the process itself.

 ## Stages